kontent-ai/gatsby-packages/examples/relationships/README.md

 ### Connect the site to custom project

-Open the `gatsby-config.js` file and set following properties for `@kentico/gatsby-source-kontent` plugin:
+Open the `gatsby-config.js` file and set the following properties for `@kentico/gatsby-source-kontent` plugin:

 - `projectId` from *Project settings > API keys > Delivery API > Project ID*
 - `languageCodenames` from *Project settings > Localization*